matloff/fasteR/README.md

 A better approach is to use 'while' loops, covered later in this tutorial.

+> 📘 Pro Tip
-> <span style="color:red">Tip:</span>
+>
-> There is a school of thought among some R enthusiasts that one
+> There is a school of thought among some R enthusiasts that one should
-> should avoid writing loops, using something called *functional
+> avoid writing loops, using something called *functional programming*.
-> programming*.
-We will cover this in Lesson 28, but I do not recommend
+> We will cover this in Lesson 28, but I do not recommend it for R
+> beginners.
+>
-> it for R beginners.
-As the name implies, functional programming uses
+> As the name implies, functional programming uses functions, and it
-> functions, and it takes a while for most R beginners to master writing
+> takes a while for most R beginners to master writing functions.
+It
-> functions.
-It makes no sense to force beginners to use functional
+> makes no sense to force beginners to use functional programming before
-> programming before they really can write function code well.
-I
+> they really can write function code well.
+I myself, with my several
-> myself, with my several decades as a coder, write some code with loops
+> decades as a coder, write some code with loops and some with
+> functional programming.
+>
+> I've seen some beginning R coders actually apologize on Twitter for
-> and some with functional programming.
-Write in whatever style you
+> using a loop!
+Write in whatever style you feel comfortable
-> feel comfortable with, rather than being a "slave to fashion."
+> with, rather than being a "slave to fashion."

 ## <a name="ftnbl"> </a> Lesson 18:  Functions with Blocks